 - The WCT Annual Awards and Gala, which recognizes women, men, and companies who are working toward gender diversity;

 - Closing the Gender Gap, a white paper on best practices for women’s leadership in digital workplaces;

 - Up the Numbers, a research and advocacy program which tracks and reports the number of women working in ICTM industries year over year. ; and

 - The Jeanne Sauve and Dr. Roberta Bondar Career Development Programs for women in the broadcast/regulatory and science and technology industries

 - Professional development webinars on career planning and leadership skills

-WCT was establishing in 1991 to engage and advance women in media, broadcast and cable in Canada.
-As technology revolutionized these industries, WCT expanded it’s mandate to include technology-related industries to support women in the emerging digital economy.
+WCT was established in 1991 to engage and advance women in media, broadcast and cable in Canada.
+As technology revolutionized these industries, WCT expanded its mandate to include technology-related industries to support women in the emerging digital economy.